AbdoElwahdh/Rag_pipeline/README.md

 * retrieve top K similar contexts to question
 * compine retrieved context, user question and instructions in a promp and pass it to an LLM (in chat completion request) *fetch and display augmented LLM answers

+## Functions
+*retrieve_top_k(q, k) : take question and integer k returning list of top k contexts similar to the question from the embedding database
+*generate(q) : take question utilize retrieve_top_k() , pass context, instruction and question to an LLM and return string of the answer

 ## 📋 Sample Dataset Format
 used ai to generate 50 entries about fake novel and edited about 10 of them to be a story created from my mind "love to live alone" about man named loner and his lover ella. to make sure that it's a new completely unknown story.